palichis/edx-documentation/en_us/course_authors/source/creating_content/create_problem.rst

 *Example 1*

-A problem’s **Weight** setting is left blank.
+A problem's **Weight** setting is left blank.
 The problem has two response fields.
 Because the problem has two response fields, the maximum score is 2.0 points.

-If one response field contains a correct answer and the other response field contains an incorrect answer, the student’s score is 1.0 out of 2 points.
+If one response field contains a correct answer and the other response field contains an incorrect answer, the student's score is 1.0 out of 2 points.

 *Example 2*

-A problem’s weight is set to 12.
+A problem's weight is set to 12.
 The problem has three response fields.

-If a student’s response includes two correct answers and one incorrect answer, the student’s score is 8.0 out of 12 points.
+If a student's response includes two correct answers and one incorrect answer, the student's score is 8.0 out of 12 points.

 *Example 3*

-A problem’s weight is set to 2.
+A problem's weight is set to 2.
 The problem has four response fields.

-If a student’s response contains one correct answer and three incorrect answers, the student’s score is 0.5 out of 2 points.
+If a student's response contains one correct answer and three incorrect answers, the student's score is 0.5 out of 2 points.

 .. _Randomization: